 Everybody likes having choices!
 Discover how a Collège Boréal diploma sets the stage for a myriad of new opportunities.

-You may also contact us at email@example.com or at 705.560.6673 or 1.800.361.6673, ext.
+Questions?
+Feel free to ask by email at transfert@collegeboreal or by phone at 705.560.6673 or 1.800.361.6673, ext.
 2240.

 Did you know that Collège Boréal’s 2-year college diploma is recognized by most of Ontario’s universities for a minimum of 30 credits?
 To find out more, visit www.ONTransfer.ca.

 Check out their website at www.ONTransfer.ca.
 You’ll find many pathways for transfer credits that can help you achieve your goals in post-secondary education.